Kicksecure/genmkfile/README.md

 # Generic Makefile #

-Makes packaging scripts simpler.
+Makes packaging simpler.
 No more need to manually maintain 'make install' targets or distribution specific install files such as debian/pkg-name.install.